odalomba/Omari-IT-Portfolio/README.md

 ## About Me

 Im a motivated Cybersecurity and IT professional, a graduate of the UNC Charlotte Cybersecurity Bootcamp, and a holder of the CompTIA Security + certfication.
 I have hands-on experience in ethical hacking, network defense and threat analysis.
-With a strong work ethic and minset focused on continuous growth, I strive to get 1% bette every day.
+With a strong work ethic and minset focused on continuous growth, I strive to get 1% better every day.

 ## 👨‍💻 Cybersecurity Projects:</h2>
 - <b> Linux Hardening Project </b>